 Also known as Plant Variety Rights, Plant Breeders Rights (PBR) is a form of protection granted to breeders of new varieties of plant.
 IP Australia is the registration authority in Australia and if the new variety meets the requirements set by IP Australia in respect to key criteria, then the breeder will be granted exclusive control over the propagating material and harvested material from the new variety for a number of years.
 The University’s PBR portfolio is managed by the Intellectual Property Unit within the office of CDIP.

 Materials include new physical objects and matter such as chemical compounds, mice strains, germplasm, fibre optics, human and/or animal tissues (and resulting cell lines), pathogens, and others.
 In some cases the physical material will covered by a patent or its structural information may be protected by copyright.
-Researchers who wish to share their materials with researchers in other institutions or with companies should first contact CDIP or fill in an Outgoing MTA form available here.
+Researchers who wish to share their materials with researchers in other institutions or with companies should first contact CDIP or fill in an Outgoing MTA form available on the CDIP website.